 Identify specifically which plan elements listed below that have been revised by the PHA.
 To specify which elements have been revised, mark the “yes” box.
 If an element has not been revised, mark “no."

-Statement of Housing Needs.
+Housing Needs and Strategy for Addressing Housing Needs.
 Provide a statement addressing the housing needs of low-income, very low-income families who reside in the PHA’s jurisdiction and other families who are on the Section 8 tenant-based waiting list.
 The statement must identify the housing needs of (i) families with incomes below 30 percent of area median income (extremely low-income), (ii) elderly families and families with disabilities, and (iii) households of various races and ethnic groups residing in the jurisdiction or on the waiting list based on information provided by the applicable Consolidated Plan, information provided by HUD, and other generally available data.
 The identification of housing needs must address issues of affordability, supply, quality, accessibility, size of units, and location.
 (24 CFR §903.7(a)(1) and 24 CFR §903.7(a)(2)(i)).

-Strategy for Addressing Housing Needs.
 Provide a description of the PHA’s strategy for addressing the housing needs of families in the jurisdiction and on the waiting list in the upcoming year.
 24 CFR §903.7(a)(2)(ii)

-Eligibility, Selection, and Admissions Policies and Preferences.
+Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
 A statement of the PHA’s policies that govern resident or tenant eligibility, selection and admission including admission preferences for HCV.
 (24 CFR §903.7(b))

 Financial Resources.
 A statement of financial resources, including a listing by general categories, of the PHA’s anticipated resources, such as PHA HCV funding and other anticipated Federal resources available to the PHA, as well as tenant rents and other income available to support tenant-based assistance.
 The statement also should include the non-Federal sources of funds supporting each Federal program, and state the planned use for the resources.
 (24 CFR §903.7(c))